coderzSSS/kofa/README.md

 # Usage & Example
 goto `examples` module to explore the usage, take carnival for example, in order to react on Banana/Apple events, it just takes 3 steps at compile time
 1. write the domain message definition (in xml or kotlin dsl)
-2. write the event handles
+2. write the event handlers
-3. segregate the handles into components which can be deployed individually at runtime.
+3. segregate the handlers into components which can be deployed individually at runtime.

 at runtime, you need a configuration file to bring up the application. simply run `./gradlew examples:carnival:run --args='-c application-carnival.conf'`

 # Inspiration & Tutorial
-here is a chinese feishu doc [领略kotlin之美，手把手带你搭建一个牛逼轰轰的业务框架](https://pv2sgxx0xup.feishu.cn/docx/LqLgdaNoeoNkhexMMjkcgJX1n4g?from=from_copylink) use to explain the idea
+here is a chinese feishu doc [领略kotlin之美，手把手带你搭建一个牛逼轰轰的业务框架](https://pv2sgxx0xup.feishu.cn/docx/LqLgdaNoeoNkhexMMjkcgJX1n4g?from=from_copylink) used to explain the idea